Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageLabs/2017-06-27-Linux_Command.md

 If you don't know Terminology about [MIME type](https://stackoverflow.com/questions/3828352/what-is-a-mime-type), See [this StackoverFlow](https://stackoverflow.com/questions/3828352/what-is-a-mime-type) wich is explaining it.

 Namely, simply speaking of it, MIME stands for Multi-purpose Internet Mail Extensions.
-MIME types form a standard way of classifying file types on the internet just like a label to identify a type of data.
+MIME types form a standard way of classifying file types on the Internet just like a label to identify a type of data.